Information for Authors

 6. Prepare and submit a full paper

-If you previously submitted a paper for pre-acceptance review (either for the YIA competition, CTA, Mortara Fellowship, or to become eligible for reduced-fee registration), it is not necessary to resubmit it after acceptance, as in previous years, unless you wish to revise it.
+If you previously submitted a paper for pre-acceptance review (either for the YIA competition, CTA, or to become eligible for reduced-fee registration), it is STlLL NECESSARY to resubmit it after acceptance, even if you do not revise it.

 7. Present your work at CinC